Tarnów: Post-war period

+A few months later, the Museum of Tarnów Land was opened, and Tarnów began a postwar recovery.
+In 1957, State Theatre of Ludwik Solski was opened.
+From 1975 to 1998, it was the capital of the Tarnów Voivodeship.

 Geography

 Tarnów lies at the Carpathian foothills, on the Dunajec and the Biała rivers.
 The area of the city is 72.4 km2.
 It is divided into sixteen districts, known in Polish as osiedla.
 A few kilometers west of the city lies the district of Mościce, built in the late 1920s, together with a large chemical plant.
+Located to the southeast is Saint Martin's Peak.
 The district was named after President of Poland, Ignacy Mościcki.

 Climate

 Its climate is classified as marine west coast (Cfb) by Köppen.
 Tarnów is one of the warmest cities in Poland.
 The average temperature in January is -0.4 °C and 19.8 °C in July.
 It is claimed that Tarnów has the longest summer in Poland spreading from mid May to mid September (above 118 days).

 Economy

 Tarnów is an important center of economy and industry.
 The city has chemical plants including Zakłady Azotowe w Tarnowie-Mościcach S.A., which is part of Poland's biggest company operating within the chemical sector Grupa Azoty, Becker Farby Przemysłowe Sp. z o.o., Summit Packaging Polska Sp. z o.o.; as well as food plants (Fritar), building materials (Leier Polska S.A., Bruk-Bet), textiles (Spółdzielnia "Tarnowska Odzież, Tarnospin, Tarkonfex"), and several warehouses, as well as a distribution center of the Lidl supermarket chain.
 Tarnów is an important center of natural gas industry, with headquarters of three different gas corporations.

 Another significant company based in Tarnów is the Zakłady Mechaniczne Tarnów operating in the defence industry.
 It manufactures handguns, assault rifles, sniper rifles and anti-air guns.
 It is part of the state-controlled Bumar Corporation.

 Among the major shopping malls in Tarnów are the Gemini Park Tarnów and Galeria Tarnovia.